Complete and bi-continuous invariant of protein backbones under rigid motion: The backbone rigid invariant ( )

-\textbf{(c)} Since the complete invariant $\bri(S)$ of a backbone $S$ is locally defined by determining any $i$-th residual triangle in the basis of the previous $(i-1)$-st triangle, all rows $\bri(Q)$ of any subchain $Q$ in $S$ coincide with the corresponding rows of $S$.
+\textbf{(c)} Since the complete invariant $\bri(S)$ of a backbone $S$ is locally defined by determining any $i$-th residue triangle $\triangle N_i A_i C_i$ in the basis of the previous $(i-1)$-st triangle, all rows of the matrix $\bri(Q)$ for any subchain $Q$ in the full backbone $S$ coincide with the corresponding rows of $\bri(S)$.

 The only exception is the first row if $Q$ starts from the $i$-th residue of $S$ for $i>1$.
-In this case, the 3 non-zero invariants in the first row of $Q$ can be obtained from the $i$t-th row of the triangular invariant $\trin(S)$ in Definition~\ref{dfn:trin}. \end{proof}
+In this case, the three non-zero invariants in the first row of $Q$ can be obtained from the $i$-th row of $\trin(S)$ whose values are expressed in terms of the vectors $\ve{N_i A_i}$ and $\ve{A_i C_i}$ in Definition~\ref{dfn:trin}.
+This computation needs only a constant time independent of $j$ because the coordinates of the vectors $\ve{A_i N_i}$ and $\ve{A_i C_i}$ are given in the $i$-th row of $\bri(S)$. \end{proof}

 \begin{cor}[completeness under isometry] Any mirror image $\bar S$ of a backbone $S\subset\R^3$ has the invariant $\ov{\bri}(S):=\bri(\bar S)$ obtained by reversing the signs in all $z$-columns of $\bri(S)$.
 The unordered pair of $\bri(S)$ and $\ov{\bri}(S)$ is complete under isometry. \end{cor}